Texas to Illinois Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Here’s how it works: When you book your shipment, simply tell us your pickup address in Texas and delivery address in Illinois.
-Our carrier will come to both locations to handle your vehicle.
-This saves you time and hassle – no need to drive to terminals or depots.
+Here’s how it works: when you book your shipment, simply provide your preferred pickup address in Texas and your delivery address in Illinois.
+Your assigned carrier will come directly to those locations to pick up and drop off your vehicle.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.